Talkala logo

 Talkala Acceptable Use Policy

-Talkala is for real calls from your own account.
-Fraud, bulk abuse, deceptive traffic, and workarounds get caught and blocked.
-Here is where the lines are.
+Talkala is for legitimate one-at-a-time calls from your own account.
+Fraud, bulk abuse, deceptive traffic, caller-ID misuse, unlawful outreach, and attempts to bypass product controls can be blocked.

 The short version